atk4/data/docs/typecasting.rst

 - 'date' - normalize will convert value to DateTime object.
 - 'datetime' - normalize will convert value to DateTime object.
 - 'time' - normalize will convert value to DateTime object.
-- 'array' - no normalization by default
+- 'json' - no normalization by default
 - 'object' - no normalization by default

 Types and UI